Quickstart

 Deploy to Weik.io

-Push the integration to the Weik.io platform:
+Now, push the integration to your local Weik.io platform:

 weikio integration push my-first-integration